Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 - Exclusions for high-risk activities such as skydiving, scuba diving, and mountain climbing

-- Exclusions regarding psychiatric emergencies or injuries related to terrorist attacks or acts of war
+- Exclusions for injuries related to terrorist attacks, acts of war, or natural disasters

 - Whether preauthorization is needed for treatment, hospital admission, or other services